Tambora/laughing-telegram/README.md

 ## Ray-tracer.

-Implementation of the Raytracing miniseries by Peter Shirley.
+Implementation of the Ray Tracing miniseries by Peter Shirley.